SakshiKekre/CMPE283/README.md

 ```
 $ gcloud compute ssh instance-1
 ```
-It will generate the required key pair for secure shell.
+It will prompt and generate the required key pair for secure shell.

 ****************************************************************************************************************************